Helping Your Child Build Inner Strength

 What Barriers Can Affect Inner Strength?

 Research shows that some children are more likely to have problems building inner strength.
-They may have risk factors, such as being in certain situations, having certain medical conditions, or having certain personalities, that make it harder for them to be resilient.
-But the more parents understand about these risk factors, the better they will be able to help their children learn how to cope.
+They may have risk factors that make it harder for them to be resilient.
+These include being in certain situations, having certain medical conditions, or having certain personalities.
+But the more parents understand about these risk factors, the better they will be able to help their child learn how to cope.

 Internal risk factors are part of a child's personality or health history.
 Examples include: